Kentucky bourbon balls

 Derby Pie™ is a delicious Louisville pie consisting of a layer of walnuts over a layer of chocolate in a flaky pie crust.

-Created by the Kern family in 1954, Kern’s Kitchen is the ONLY maker of the official Derby Pie™.
+Created by the Kern family in 1954 at the Melrose Inn in Prospect (which is not technically Louisville, but is so close that most consider it to be) Kern’s Kitchen is the ONLY maker of the official Derby Pie™.
 As you can see, Derby Pie™ is trademarked: its original inventors are notoriously obsessed with guarding their original creation.
 If you see Derby Pie™ on a menu, it’ll have a trademark logo and it will be the same pie that you can pick up frozen in the grocery aisle and heat up at home.

 But if you know what to ask for, you can find freshly baked knockoff Derby Pie™ all over Louisville – especially during Derby season.
 Most of the not-actual-Derby-Pie recipes are made with pecans, and are closer to a pecan pie with a chocolate layer.